Dynamic-Flakes/right-to-use-core/README.md

 # Quick Start Guide
 ## RYTU-Frontend
-Description
-The frontend is built using React.js, Nextjs, Typescript, Graphql and styled with Tailwind CSS, providing a seamless user experience for minting, managing, and trading RYTU NFTs.

-Key Features
-- Seamless onboarding and Wallet integration (XRP Ledger).
-- Minting and verify ownership interface.
-- Create Rytu
-- Request Rytu
-- Verification certification
-- Explore marketplace

 #### Installation Instructions
  - Git clone the repository
  - Navigate to the ```rytu-frontend directory```